Fire motorcycle: Nepal

 Fire motorcycles modified with 75 kg fire extinguishers and emergency siren are in use in Kathmandu, the capital city of Nepal.
 They are able to reach "every nooks and corners of the city, even up to the doorsteps of the houses that catch fire", and are in part funded by a 'fire tax' levied by Kathmandu Metropolitan City (KMC).

 Russia

 Fire motorcycles have been used in Russia.

 Singapore

 The Singapore Civil Defence Force (SCDF) introduced fire motorcycles in 1998, in order to combat increasing traffic congestion which delays conventional fire appliances, with response time being a critical factor in preventing the spread of fires in the high-rise residential blocks of the urban island city state.
-The force operates two-man fire motorcycle teams manned by junior officers.
+The force operates fire motorcycle teams composed of two junior officers.
 They are usually the first to arrive at the scene of a fire, and if necessary, will enter a premises (with force if necessary) to fight or prevent the spread of a fire.
 The riders are equipped with impulse guns, which can fire powerful bursts of water mist at speeds of up to 200 m/s.
 The motorcycle model used in the force is the Honda CB400 Spec 3.